Comparisons11 min read

 Key Features

-• FactCheck Mode — Longshot flags potentially inaccurate AI-generated claims and cross-references them against real sources.
-For industries where accuracy matters (health, finance, legal-adjacent content), this is a big deal.
-Like, actually a big deal.
+• FactCheck Mode — Longshot flags potentially inaccurate claims and cross-references them against real sources.
+For industries where accuracy matters (health, finance, legal-adjacent work), this is genuinely valuable.
+When I tested this feature on finance pieces, it caught two questionable statistics I'd normally have missed without digging deeper myself.

 Pricing